openhab/org.openhab.binding.zwave/doc/qubino/zmnhzd_0_0.md

 The ```system.battery-level7``` channel is of type ```system.battery-level``` and supports the ```Number``` item and is in the ```Battery``` category.
 This channel provides the battery level as a percentage and also reflects the low battery warning state.
 If the battery state is in low battery warning state, this will read 0%.
 ###  Thermo/ Hygro Sensor Ch1 – Humidity
-Endpoint 8 receives Humidity data from Thermo/ Hygro Sensor on Channel 1.
-The data is in range of 0% and 100%
+<p&gtEndpoint 8 receives Humidity data from Thermo/ Hygro Sensor on Channel 1.
+The data is in range of 0% and 100%</p&gt

 Indicates the current relative humidity.